Unlimited broadband deals

 - ADSL2+.
 ADSL2+ connections are greatly affected by the distance from your premises to your nearest exchange.
 Under optimal conditions, an ADSL2+ connection can deliver speeds comparable to some VDSL plans, but maximum speeds drop dramatically the further away you are from your local exchange.

 - VDSL.
-VDSL connections are capable of hitting speeds on par with high-speed connections but are only available in select areas of the country.
+VDSL connections are capable of hitting higher speeds than ADSL2+, and is available to around 85% of homes.

 - Wi-Fi signal.
 While Wi-Fi networks are convenient, they can also be significantly slower than connecting directly to your modem or router with an ethernet cable.
 Thick walls, multiple connected users and other wireless devices can all negatively impact the speed and reliability of a Wi-Fi connection, so it’s important to understand how to minimise problems with Wi-Fi connections.

-The price of unlimited broadband plans can range anywhere from around $50 a month up to $100+ depending on contract length, broadband speed and any other benefits you may opt for.
-More expensive options may include entertainment and streaming services like Sky or VodafoneTV.
+The price of unlimited broadband plans can range anywhere from around $60 a month up to $100+ depending on contract length, broadband speed and any other benefits you may opt for.
+More expensive options may include entertainment and streaming services like Netflix or VodafoneTV.

 To ensure that you get the best deal available, look out for the following plan extras to sweeten your unlimited broadband deal:

 - Free subscription for an entertainment service such as Amazon Prime, Lightbox or Spotify Premium